Skip to main content

 What support is available#

 The Specialised School Transport Assistance (SESTA) service helps children and young people with safety or mobility needs get to and from school.
-If your child qualifies for SESTA, we provide a place in a vehicle or a payment to contribute to their travel costs.
+If your child is eligible for SESTA, we provide a place in a vehicle or a payment to contribute to their travel costs.

 A place in a vehicle#